Alejogb1/job-board/blog-data/how-can-solidity-arrays-be-dynamically-sized-effectively.md

 id: "how-can-solidity-arrays-be-dynamically-sized-effectively"
 ---

-Okay, let's tackle this.
-I recall a particularly challenging project a few years back involving a decentralized auction system, where the number of bidders could fluctuate wildly.
+,  I recall a particularly challenging project a few years back involving a decentralized auction system, where the number of bidders could fluctuate wildly.
 We needed a robust way to handle potentially huge collections of bids without running into gas limit issues or creating a system vulnerable to denial-of-service.
 That experience really hammered home the importance of understanding dynamic array management in solidity, beyond just the basic implementations.

 So, how do we size solidity arrays dynamically and *effectively*?
 It’s not as straightforward as in other programming languages.
 Solidity arrays come in two main flavors: fixed-size and dynamic-size.
 Fixed-size arrays are declared with a specific size at compile time (e.g., `uint[10]`), and their size is immutable.
 Dynamic arrays, on the other hand, can grow or shrink during contract execution (e.g., `uint[]`).
 While seemingly simple, the gas costs and limitations surrounding dynamic arrays need careful consideration.